Taylor Coal Miners

 The coal they mined powered the clay and brick-making processes in the town of Taylor located about four miles east of Hobart.
 The town is long gone and now a part of the Seattle City watershed.
 This image was likely taken sometime after 1905 when the Denny-Renton Coal & Clay Company assumed operations of the mining site from their predecessor, Denny Clay Company.

-This photo # 86-92.3 comes courtesy of the Maple Valley Historical Society, while research this caption was informed by a 1923 paper on coal by A. Elmer Anderson, a fire-boss at the Newcastle mines.
+This photo # 86-92.3 comes courtesy of the Maple Valley Historical Society, while research this caption was informed by a 1923 paper on coal by A. Elmer Anderson, a fire-boss at the Newcastle mines, who tragically died in an underground coal mining accident the following year.